C++ Compilation and Linkage

 }

-The cost: no overloading, no namespaces, no name collisions allowed. extern "C" is the standard way to provide a C-callable interface to a C++ library.
+- Cost: no overloading, no namespaces, no name collisions.
+Standard way to provide a C-callable interface to a C++ library.